-When someone looks at sewing as a beginner, it is all about joining fabric pieces with your sewing machine and also about some measuring tools, marking tools, and cutting tools.
-But when you go ahead with sewing, you will realize those small insignificant looking pins are also invaluable in sewing – useful in pattern making, draping, cutting, sewing, and finishing.
+When someone looks at sewing as a beginner, it is all about joining fabric pieces with your sewing machine and also about some body measuring tools, fabric marking tools, and cloth cutting tools.
+In this large scheme of things, small things like pins may look unimportant to a beginner.
+But when you go ahead with sewing, you will realize those small insignificant looking pins are invaluable in sewing – useful in pattern making, draping, cutting, sewing, and finishing.
 Pins are needed in every step of your sewing.

 Pins differ in the way they look, their length, their head, the material they are made of, etc but it is the material you are pinning that determines the pin you choose.
-You need pins that will hold layers of material together without damaging anything, be it the pins or the fabric.
+You need pins that will hold layers of material together without damaging anything, be it the pins or the fabric or your sewing machine needle.

 Different types of Pins useful in sewing